Canestin/assets/README.md

 # myResources

-For files I can call my scripts !
+For files I can call in some scripts!

 Exemple :